The acronym, PSAT, sounds so similar to the familiar abbreviation SAT. How much do they have in common, and how do they differ?

 When Do I Take the PSAT?

 The PSAT is offered in mid-October every year.
-Students generally take this exam in their third year of high school.
-They can get extra practice by also taking it in their first and/or second year of high school.
+Students generally take this exam in their third year of school.
+They can get extra practice by also taking it in their first and/or second year of school.

 Make sure to check with your school to find out the exact dates and how to register for the PSAT.
 You usually need to register no later than September of the year in which you take the test.